agrc/gis.utah.gov/data/address/census-luca-2020.md

 {: .text-left }
 **Luca Schedule**

 - **_December 15, 2017_**.
-Deadline for counties and citues to register to participate in LUCA address review. ([see Registration section of this page for instructions](https://www.census.gov/geo/partnerships/luca.html))
+Deadline for counties and cities to register to participate in LUCA address review. ([see Registration section of this page for instructions](https://www.census.gov/geo/partnerships/luca.html))
 - **_February 2018_**.
 LUCA review process begins.
 Participants will each be assigned a 120 day review window that starts upon receipt of their jurisdictions address file from Census.
 - **_Summer 2019_**.
 Feedback received back from LUCA program.
 - **_April 1, 2020_**.
 Census Day.